 Into building stuff?
-Take a course in Practical Electronics, Furniture Making or even Toy Product Design from the MIT TOY.
-You can also apply your skill in courses like Technical Design for Theatrical Scenery, or get a head start on your robot army with Introduction to Robotics.
+Take a course in Practical Electronics or even Toy Product Design from the MIT TOY Lab.
+You can also build your own board game in the Game Design course, or get a head start on your robot army with Introduction to Robotics.

 Do you have a higher calling and feel a need to save the world?
 You can take courses based on MIT's continuing mission to develop sustainable solutions to challenging problems through design like demining war zones past and present, designing solutions for underserved communities, or discussing developing information technology in Sub-Saharan Africa.

 Courses are also offered to help students become better writers.
-The courses cover technical writing, writing for the internet, short stories, and essays.
+The courses cover technical writing, writing for the internet, short stories, play writing and essays.
 These courses are designed to help students be on track as they enter the world of higher education.
 Courses, study materials from other courses and guides with writing tips and tricks are all part of this offering.
 Students will benefit from having the self confidence to communicate what they learn with their professors and fellow students, and by developing a critical communication skill as they grow into adults.

-MIT's Outreach Database makes resources available to individuals and families to encourage children to learn science and math, develop their interest in inventing, study physical sciences, and broaden their horizons as they navigate their way through elementary and high school years.
+MIT's Outreach Directory makes resources available to individuals and families to encourage children to learn science and math, develop their interest in inventing, study physical sciences, and broaden their horizons as they navigate their way through elementary and high school years.